 Related Advocacy Topics: Provide educational programs about the connection between reproductive health and other rights and areas of advocacy to bring more people to the table.
-For example, voting rights and political engagement beginning at the local level can serve as a related topic because of its direct connection to abortion laws.
+For example, voting rights and political engagement beginning at the local level can serve as related topics because of their direct connection to abortion laws.

 Lifelong Learning: Offer a lifelong learning class about what the Torah and Talmud say about reproductive rights.
 Ask your clergy to speak about reproductive health, rights, and justice from the bimah.
 This will reduce the stigma and shame surrounding these conversations for so long.
 Dedicate one Shabbat service as "Repro Shabbat" around the anniversary of Roe v.
-Wade (January 28-29, 2022).
+Wade (February 17-18, 2023).